Artur-at-work/socket_scripts/README.md

 # socket_scripts
-Python snippets for network programming
+Quick snippets for networking or automation scripts